M2Team/NanaZip/ReadMe.md

 ## Known issues

-- You may meet the application crash in some cases in NanaZip 1.0 Preview 1 and NanaZip 1.0 Preview 2 because there are some issues in the exception handler implementation from VC-LTL 5.x.
-NanaZip 1.0 Preview 3 will be fixed the issue because mingkuang (the author of VC-LTL) has released the new version of VC-LTL.
-- Windows may show the contrast white icon in the taskbar when you using the contrast standard mode in NanaZip 1.0 Preview 1 and NanaZip 1.0 Preview 2 is fixed the issue.
 - If you can't find NanaZip in the context menu, please restart all File Explorer processes via Task Manager.
 - Due to the issues in Desktop Bridge file system virtualization, you are